ArnaudPoletto/ldr-hdr-luminosity-variability-sky-dynamics/README.md

 To reproduce the results, follow these steps:

-1. Download the raw videos used in the study from <span style="color: red;">[TODO: Link to the dataset, if any]</span> and place them in the [data/ldr/raw](/data/ldr/raw/) directory in the following structure:
+1. Download the raw videos used in the study and place them in the [data/ldr/raw](/data/ldr/raw/) directory in the following structure:
     ```bash
     data
     ├── ldr
     │   ├── raw
-    │   │   ├── P1SceneXX.mp4
+    │   │   └── P1SceneXX.mp4
-    │   │   ├── P2ClearSceneXX.mp4
-    │   │   ├── P2OvercastSceneXX.mp4
-    └   └   └── P3SceneXX.mp4
     ```

 2. Go to the [src/processing](/src/processing/) directory:
     ```bash
-    cd src/processing/
+    cd src/processing/  # On Windows use `cd src\processing\`
     ```

 3. Run the following command: